“The most powerful tool we have as developers is automation.”

 Here in Oklahoma City, we are just getting started down the CI/CD journey.
 A year and a half ago, we had absolutely no automation for our new suite of products.
 Any time we needed new services deployed, one of our engineers had to manually compile the code and deploy it to our

 - Only one person could deploy changes.
-If he wasn’t around or was too busy, too bad.
+If they weren’t around or was too busy, too bad.
 This not only slowed down development, but also our manual QA process.

 - It was extremely error-prone.
 If our deployer had local code changes or any other variance in his environment, the entire build could fail, or some weird issues could get into the deployed services.